 Criteria JORC Code explanation Commentary Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
-Drill core was oriented, metre marked and geotechnically logged including recoveries Recoveries were lower in the weathered zones of the holes and improved to 100% once competent ground was encountered It is unclear if there is any relationship exists between last material and grade Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
+Drill core was oriented, metre marked and geotechnically logged including recoveries Recoveries were lower in the weathered zones of the holes and improved to 100% once competent ground was encountered It is unclear if there is any relationship exists between lost material and grade Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
-The total length and percentage of the relevant intersections logged. logging has followed company standards and is qualitative in nature Sub- sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
+The total length and percentage of the relevant intersections logged.
+Logging has followed Company standards and is qualitative in nature.
+The level of logging is appropriate for exploration and initial resource estimation evaluation.
+All core is photographed after all geological and geotechnical logging is completed and the holes marked up for sampling.
+The entire hole is logged as per Company procedures.
+Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
-Quality control procedures adopted for all subsampling stages to maximise representivity of samples.
+Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
 Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
 Whether sample sizes are appropriate to the grain size of the material being sampled.
-Half core was taken at selected intervals Half core sampling is regarded as appropriate sampling technique Experienced samplers utilised to ensure sample were restricted to the interval with all material to be sent to the laboratory being collected and all retained material being replaced into trays Known standards and field duplicates have been collected to ensure the accuracy of the laboratory Sufficient material has been collected for the relatively fine-grained gneiss sampled Quality of assay data The nature, quality and appropriateness of the assaying and laboratory procedures used and • N/A
+After logging and selection of sample intervals by the geologist, the marked core is cut in half using a diamond saw.
+Half core sampling is regarded as appropriate sampling technique although duplicate samples are quarter cored.
+Samples are selected for analysis based on geological logging and supported by pXRF readings taken on the core by the geologist.
+Experienced samplers are utilised to ensure samples were restricted to the interval with all material to be sent to the laboratory being collected and all retained material being replaced into trays.
+Known standards and field duplicates have been collected to ensure the accuracy of the laboratory Sufficient material has been collected for the relatively finegrained gneiss sampled.